Okehampton RFC

 Okehampton RFC is an English rugby union club, formed in 1884 and based in Okehampton, Devon.
 The club has three senior men's teams, a colts team and multiple junior teams (u-7 to u-16).
 Nicknamed the 'Okes' the club's colours are maroon and gold and they play home games at the Showground.
-The first team currently plays in South West Premier, a league at tier 5 of the English rugby union system, having won promotion as champions of Tribute South West 1 West at the end of the 2018–19 season.
+The first team currently play in the Regional 2 South West, a league at tier 6 of the English rugby union system, having been relegated from Regional 1 South West at the end of the 2023–24 season.

 History

 Early history

 Okehampton had a rugby team dating back as far as 1884, and by 1902 had registered with the Devon Rugby Football Union.
 The club moved grounds several times during the early days, starting at Northams Meadows in 1902, switching to North Road in 1912 and then Cowlands Field at Mill Road in the 1920s.
 The outbreak of World War II caused the club to close as many players went into the Armed Forces.
 After the war was over, the club's former ground, Cowlands Field, was sold for housing development, and they had to share with the local football side, Okehampton Argyle, at Simmonds Park.
 The club had initially suffered a shortage of senior players after the war but the local grammar school provided a stream of new players, while soldiers at the nearby army camp, some of whom would go on to become international players, were available from time to time.

 The 1950s saw the club have a period of mixed fortunes.
-The introduction of rugby union in the secondary modern school would later pave the way for a colts team, while the men's senior team would go unbeaten between 1951–53.
+The introduction of rugby union in the secondary modern school would later pave the way for a colts team, while the men's senior team would go unbeaten between 1951 and 1953.
 By 1955 many of the players had retired and the club had several seasons of poor results but by 1958 they were back on track.
 By 1961 the club had moved away from Simmons Park to purchase its own ground at Oaklands, where it has remained ever since.
 This ground had a small grandstand, a bar, changing room facilities, as well as several school pitches across the road from the main ground, where colts and junior games could take place.
 With a new ground, Okehampton went from strength to strength winning the Devon County Havill Plate competition in 1979, the Devon Merit Table "B" in 1982–83 and the Devon Merit Table "A" in 1983–84.